giorgioriccardi/wordpress-starter-child-theme-sass-gulp/README.md

 - ICE try to run `$ npm audit fix` and in extreme faulty scenarios `$ npm audit fix --force`

 ### **Gulp instructions**
-If there are issues with Gulp versions, mismatch between local and global gulp-cli:
+If there are issues with Gulp versions, commonly mismatch between local and global gulp-cli, please try these steps:

 - uninstall gulp globally
 ```
 $ npm uninstall gulp -g
 $ npm uninstall gulp-cli -g
 ```
+it might require to remove manually previuous version folders
 - uninstall locally from your project directory, or delete node_modules
 ```
 $ ./your-local-folder/~ npm uninstall gulp